Exslims/MercuryTrade/README.md

 I have a problem: [Troubleshooting](https://github.com/Exslims/MercuryTrade/wiki/Troubleshooting)

 **ALTERNATIVE LAUNCHER**: MercuryTrade.**RAR**: [Latest release](https://github.com/Exslims/MercuryTrade/releases).
 Unpack and run the attached .exe as administrator!
-This is primarily for the people who have issues with buttons not working.
+Try this launcher when something is not working.

 ---
  <p align="center">